adambsokol/purple_haze/docs/component_specification.md

 ## Components

 ##### 1. Organizing Purple Air Data Files
 We will use the term *sensor* to refer to a single Purple Air monitoring unit that can be purchased by any member of the public and stationed in any indoor or outdoor location.
-The data from each sensor is spread across four CSV files; we will refer to the data within each these file as a *data stream*.
+The data from each sensor is spread across four CSV files; we will refer to the data within each of these files as a *data stream*.
 The four data streams are:
 1. Channel A (Primary)
 2. Channel A (Secondary)
 3. Channel B (Primary)